 You can always change you Font by tapping on the Font button (1).
 This will give you access to a scrolling area.

-You can add how many fonts you prefer in Vectornator by going to the Setting Tab.
+You can add how many fonts you prefer in Vectornator by uploading them via the general iOS Settings..

 By selecting the text box, you will edit everything within it.
 If you want, instead, edit a specific word or paragraph in your text box, double tap to select the specific text.